 5. How to Make an Omelet

 Step 3: Melt butter in a nonstick skillet over medium-high heat until hot and foamy.
-Tilt pan to ensure entire bottom is coated with butter.
+Tilt the pan to ensure the entire bottom is coated with butter.

-Step 4: Add egg mixture to skillet (mixture should set immediately at the edges).
-As eggs start to set, push the cooked edges toward the center, letting the uncooked portion flow underneath.
-Repeat until eggs are set and there’s no visible liquid.
+Step 4: Add the egg mixture to the skillet.
+It should set immediately at the edges.
+As the eggs start to set, push the cooked edges toward the center, letting the uncooked portion flow underneath.
+Repeat until the eggs are fully set and there’s no visible liquid.

-Step 5: Spoon your filling on top of one side; fold the other side over filling and cook to desired doneness.
+Step 5: Spoon your filling on top of one side; fold the other side over the filling and cook to your desired doneness.
 Slide the omelet onto a plate.

 Test Kitchen Tip: An 8- or 10-inch nonstick slope-sided skillet with a slippery-smooth surface and slightly thick base that distributes heat evenly is what we reach for when making omelets and frying eggs in the Test Kitchen.
 We’re not omelet-biased here: They also make short work of grilled cheese sandwiches and quesadillas.